 We know that our redeemer now rests at the right hand of the Father.
 That’s our guarantee.
 “Our divine receipt”, as I’ve heard it called.
 Jesus wouldn’t rest until His work was complete, until we became His bride, grafted into the family of God and restored to His glory.
 We need no more proof than that.

 ♥ We are no longer in mourning!
 The Holy Spirit of God anoints us and prepares us for betrothal to Christ.

 ♥ God has given us a new garment to wear–our new identity in Him.

 ♥ We come before Jesus as our judge, but His answer is always mercy and redemption.

-♥ Our obedience (even when we don’t understand the full plan) leads to the most powerful elements of our story.
+♥ Our obedience (even when we don’t understand the full plan) leads to powerful elements of our story.

 ♥ We are betrothed to Jesus, and this covenant is sealed by the Holy Spirit.
 Right now, Jesus has gone away to prepare a place for us in the home of His Father.
 When He comes back for us, our marriage and complete union with Him will take place.
 (Revelation 19:7)

 ♥ Since our betrothal is as binding as marriage, we have already been redeemed!
 Our proof is in Jesus resting at the right hand of the Father and the Holy Spirit dwelling within us.